+- Oral Argument Before NY High Court (see video clip)

+- What's the Right Test?

+- What's the Point of the Law?

+- Objective or Subjective Test?

-- Court's Decision (see copy of case and article attached)
+- Court's Decision (see attached)

-- Intent of law

-- Taxpayers who "really are residents"
+- Intent of law: taxpayers who "really are residents"

-- In order to be statutory resident, taxpayer must use an abode "as a residence"
+- In order to be statutory residence, taxpayer must use an abode "as a residence"

 - Must have "residential interest"